John Vorster: Ossewabrandwag

 From 1939, Vorster attracted attention by strongly opposing South Africa's intervention on the side of the Allies and their former foe the United Kingdom, in World War II.
-More out of an anti-British feeling than a positively pro-Nazi spirit, many Nationalists enthusiastically hoped for a German victory.

 Vorster dedicated himself to an anti-British, pro-Nazi organisation called the Ossewabrandwag (Ox-wagon Sentinel), founded in 1938 in celebration of the centenary of the Great Trek.
-Under the leadership of J.F. van Rensburg, the Ossewabrandwag conducted many acts of sabotage against South Africa during World War II to limit its war effort.
-Vorster, who was interned for his activities, claimed not to have participated in the acts of war attributed to the group.
+Under the leadership of Johannes Van Rensburg, the Ossewabrandwag conducted many acts of sabotage against South Africa during World War II to limit its war effort.
+Vorster, who was interned for his activities, which included helping previously interned fugitives, claimed not to have participated in the acts of war attributed to the group.
 He described himself as anti-British, not pro-Nazi, and said his internment was for anti-British agitation.

 Vorster rose rapidly through the ranks of the Ossewabrandwag becoming a general in its paramilitary wing.
+In 1942, he said: "We stand for Christian nationalism which is an ally of National Socialism.
+You can call this anti-democratic principle dictatorship if you wish.
+In Italy it is called 'Fascism', in Germany 'German National Socialism and in South Africa 'Christian nationalism'."

 His involvement with this group led to his detention at Koffiefontein in 1942.
-Following his release in 1944 from the detention camp, Vorster became active in the National Party, which began implementing the policy of apartheid in 1948.
-Although racial discrimination in favour of whites had long been a central fact of South African politics and society, the National Party institutionalised racism through apartheid legislation.
+Following his release from custody in 1944, Vorster became active in the National Party, which began implementing the policy of apartheid in 1948.
+Although racial discrimination in favour of whites had long been a crucial fact of South African politics and society, formal restrictions were loosening and the National Party institutionalised racism in a new way and on a massive scale through its “apartheid” legislation.

 House of Assembly

 In 1953, Vorster was elected to the House of Assembly representing the seat of Nigel in the Transvaal.
 He was appointed as Deputy Minister in 1958.
 He was an MP during the terms of prime ministers D.F.
 Malan, J.G.
 Strijdom and Hendrik Verwoerd.
-Vorster's war time anti-British activities came back to haunt him.
+Vorster's wartime anti-British activities came back to haunt him.
 Vorster answered his critics by saying that he had now "come to believe in" the parliamentary system.

-A leader of the right wing of the National Party, he was appointed Minister of Justice in 1961 by prime minister Verwoerd, an outspoken mentor and idol of Vorster, and he combined that with Minister of Police and Prisons in 1966.
+A leader of the right wing of the National Party, he was appointed Minister of Justice in 1961 by prime minister Verwoerd, an outspoken mentor and idol of Vorster.
+He combined that with the Minister of Police and Prisons in 1966.

 Upon Verwoerd's assassination in 1966, Vorster was elected by the National Party to succeed him, and continued Verwoerd's implementation of apartheid legislation, including the 1968 abolition of the last four parliamentary seats that had been reserved for white representatives of Coloured (mixed race) voters (realised in 1970).
 Despite this, Vorster's rule oversaw several other such proposed bills dropped, as well the repealing of legislation prohibiting multi-racial sports teams in order to allow for South Africa to compete at the 1968 Summer Olympics in Mexico.
 Despite Vorster's efforts, protests by numerous African nations meant that the IOC refused permission for South Africa's proposed team to compete.